DMD1070/DMD1070.github.io/lessons/8-layout.md

 title: CSS Layout
 lesson_num: 08
 published: true
+excerpt: "Up until now the "layout" of our sites has been restricted to a single column.
+Exploring layout will allow us to structure our content and make better use of large screens."
 ---

 <p class="lead">
-  Up until now the "layout" of our sites has been restriced to a single column.
+  Up until now the "layout" of our sites has been restricted to a single column.
 Exploring layout will allow us to structure our content and make better use of large screens.
 </p>

 ## The Box Model